Blue Toad Murder Files: Episode 3: The Mystery of the Concealing Flame

 Once again, the episode begins with the narrator giving a review of each event in the previous episodes.
 The Constable, Moses, Inspector Bragg, and the player are shown at the Police Station, with Bragg trying to get Moses to speak the truth.
 The Inspector soon notices that something outside is on fire.
 The smoke leads the player to the Town Hall.
 After extinguishing the fire, the player is informed by the Town Hall Clerk that the fire started in a cabinet in one of the archives.
-She also gives the player the names of the four visitors who visited the Town Hall that day: The Colonel, The Doctor, The Librarian, and The Jeweler.
+She also gives the player the names of the four visitors who visited the Town Hall that day: The Colonel, The Doctor, The Librarian, and The Jeweller.
 Upon return to the Little Riddle Hotel, the player learns that Watson—a smart dog and a loyal Blue Toad agent—has also arrived in Little Riddle.
-Determined to discover something, the player pays visits to the four suspects; at the Doctor's Surgery, it is learned that the Doctor was just researching at the archive, but before that, the player encounters Mrs. Bothersome, who is at first thought to be Mrs. Gossip but is later learned to be her twin sister; at the Library, the Librarian says that she was at the Town Hall to sort out the filing system; the Jeweler states that she was in the archives researching information about a pearl necklace; and the Colonel says that he was "doing a bit of reconnaissance".
+Determined to discover something, the player pays visits to the four suspects; at the Doctor's Surgery, it is learned that the Doctor was just researching at the archive, but before that, the player encounters Mrs. Bothersome, who is at first thought to be Mrs. Gossip but is later learned to be her twin sister; at the Library, the Librarian says that she was at the Town Hall to sort out the filing system; the Jeweller states that she was in the archives researching information about a pearl necklace; and the Colonel says that he was "doing a bit of reconnaissance".
 After hearing that something is happening at the Antique Shop, the player goes there.
 The cashier tells the player that someone (wearing a hat pulled down low) was trying to steal a Prometheus statue (one that bears a strong resemblance to the one Moses stole).
 The cashier also tells the player that there are three of these statues, but then Inspector Bragg arrives and asks the player to leave immediately.
 The player then visits the Town Hall, where the Town Hall Clerk says that Inspector Bragg has told her not to grant the player permission to look at the archives, but she also says that she is off-duty this evening.
 At Mrs. Bothersome's cottage, the player finds out that the Doctor is arranging assignations with the Librarian.
 In the Hotel, the player looks at the newspaper clipping received from Mother’s letter and notices the photo on the back; it is a portrait of Lady Snobbish's grandmother and grandfather, with the grandmother wearing a familiar pearl necklace and a Prometheus statue set on a table behind the couple.
 When the player visits Riddle Manor and asks Lady Snobbish if she sold the pearl necklace, she states that her father took it when he "left".
 Since it is now evening, the player sneaks into the archives, where they find an empty paraffin canister and an intact box of matches.
 After Watson sniffs the evidence, the player knows who used the two items and goes to the police.
 At the end of the episode, it is revealed that the Librarian was the one who set the fire in the archives.
 When the Constable and Bragg question the Librarian, she states that she did it for love, but says it wasn't for the Doctor.
 After her confession, she is hit by a car and dies.